nikkorn/mistreevous/README.md

 };
 ```

-If no value or undefined is returned from the action function the action node will move into the **running** state and no following nodes will be processed as part of the current tree step.
-In the example below, any action node that references **WalkToPosition** will remain in the **running** state until the target position is reached.
+If no value or a value of **State.RUNNING** is returned from the action function the action node will move into the `RUNNING` state and no following nodes will be processed as part of the current tree step.
+In the example below, any action node that references **WalkToPosition** will remain in the `RUNNING` state until the target position is reached.

 ```js
 const agent = {